 - Food – Fun, healthy food boosts energy levels and the ability to focus.

 Supported by qualified teachers, mentors work with small groups of students for anything from 3 to 25 sessions per year.
-Our 25 annual sessions include 10 sessions over Autumn (Sep, Oct, Nov) and 15 sessions over Winter/Spring (Jan, Feb, Mar, Apr, May).
-These sessions are on Saturdays and Sundays.
+Our 25 annual sessions include 5-10 sessions over Autumn (Oct, Nov) and 10-15 sessions over Winter/Spring (Jan, Feb, Mar, Apr, May).
+These sessions are on Saturdays (and some Sundays).

 One Degree’s target areas include the most deprived areas of London.
-At the moment, we are currently focusing on Brent and Haringey.
+At the moment, we are currently focusing on Brent, Haringey and Westminster.

 See London breakdown of borough deprivation vs. GCSE scores here.